BioComputingUP/mocafe/docs/source/index.rst

 *mocafe* is a Python package based on `FEniCS <https://fenicsproject.org/>`_ :cite:`FENICS2015` to develop and simulate Phase Field mathematical models for cancer.

-The purpose of *mocafe* is to provide an open source and efficient implementation of legacy Phase Field mathematical models of cancer development and angiogenesis.
+The purpose of *mocafe* is to provide an open source and implementation of Phase Field mathematical models of cancer development and angiogenesis.
 You can use *mocafe* to:

-* reproduce legacy cancer phase field model (also in parallel with `MPI`);
+* reproduce cancer phase field models (also in parallel with MPI);
 * understand them better inspecting the code, and changing the parameters;
 * integrate these models in yours FEniCS scripts.